How to Get Around Utrecht, Netherlands

-On Foot - The cheapest and easiest option, Utrecht city centre is small enough so that the majority of visitors can quite easily get around solely (pardon the pun) on foot.
-From Utrecht central station you can access the city centre by walking via the new covered pavilion square at Stationsplein-Oost (located past platforms 1-4) and then into the Hoog Catharijne shopping centre.
+The cheapest and easiest option, Utrecht city centre is small enough so that the majority of visitors can quite easily get around on foot.
+From Utrecht Central Station you can access the city centre by walking via the new covered pavilion square at Stationsplein-Oost (located past platforms 1-4) and then into the Hoog Catharijne shopping centre.
 After a few minutes walk you will reach the exits at the Vredenberg square.
-From here you can make your way to the Oude Gracht (old canal) and imposing Dom tower at the heart of the old centre.
+From here you can make your way to the Oude Gracht (old canal) and imposing Dom cathedral tower at the heart of the old centre.
 Just watch out for the cobbled streets and cyclists!

-Some places of interest to visit which may require a bus ride are the Rietveld Schroder House museum (line 8, 12 or 41) and Utrecht FC football stadium (line 12).
+Some places of interest to visit which may require a bus ride are the Rietveld Schroder House museum (line 8) and Utrecht FC Galgenwaard football stadium (line 12 or 41).
 In addition, minibus line 2 is a useful circular route which travels around the museum quarter.

-Train - Utrecht Central is the main station of the city.
+Utrecht Central is the main station of the city.
 There are a number of smaller stations out in the suburbs which can be reached using various stopping trains - Utrecht Leidsche Rijn, Utrecht Lunetten, Utrecht Maliebaan, Utrecht Overvecht, Utrecht Terwijde, Utrecht Vaartsche Rijn and Utrecht Zuilen.
 See how to buy a Dutch train ticket

-A new 7.5km tram line extension from Utrecht central to the university campus at Science Park De Uithof is currently being built and tested.
+A new 7.5km tram line extension from Utrecht Central to the university campus at Science Park De Uithof is currently being built and tested.
 It should be fully operational by the end of 2019.
 It will replace some existing bus services and the tram line will include a stop at Utrecht FC football stadium.

-Cycling - Being a student city, cycling in Utrecht is very popular with an extensive network of dedicated cycle lanes.
-In fact, the busiest cycling path in the country can be found between Central Station and the Tivoli-Vredenberg theatre.
-The largest bike parking facility in the world will soon be opened at Central Station, which by the end of 2018 will have a capacity for 12,500 bikes.
+Having a large student population, cycling in Utrecht is very popular with an extensive network of dedicated cycle lanes.
+In fact, the busiest cycling path in the country can be found next to the Tivoli-Vredenberg theatre.
+In addition, the largest bike parking facility in the world has opened at Central Station, which by the end of 2018 will have a capacity for 12,500 bikes.